tprasadtp/ubuntu-post-install/docs/getting-started.md

 git clone --depth 1 https://github.com/tprasadtp/ubuntu-post-install.git && cd ubuntu-post-install
 ```

-## Step 2: Update the lists to suit your needs (Optional)
+## Step 2: Update the lists or config.yml to suit your needs (Optional)

-Update the list files to suit your needs.
+Update the list or config files to suit your needs.
 Change PPAs, add or delete packages to list, tweak variables etc.
 Please see [Configuration](https://ae.prasadt.com/config/#package-lists) & [Tasks](https://ae.prasadt.com/tasks/#what-can-it-do) for more details.

 ## Step 3: Run it